Cnrdelaney/HG_marker_detection/docs/source/usage.rst

 * ``gene_list``: A list of genes to use for filtering in your data.
+An optional addition, but when used COMET will only consider the genes submitted here.
+  By default COMET will use our own list of surface marking genes.
 Should be comma delimited.